prestonharberts/fedora-40-configuration/docs/settings.md

     - Show the notification list: `Super-A`
     - Switch applications: `Alt-Tab`
     - Show the overview: `Super-Tab`
-    - Show all applications: `Shift-Super-Tab`
+    - Show all apps: `Shift-Super-Tab`
     - Move window one monitor down: `Alt-Super-J`
     - Move window one monitor to the left: `Alt-Super-H`
     - Move window one monitor to the right: `Alt-Super-L`